Guber/Win32Serial/README.md

 # Win32Serial
-Opening a Serial COM port, writing on it, reading from it and closing it.
+Opening a Serial COM port, writing on it, reading from it and closing it in C using WIN32 API.

 Microsoft documentation on serial communicaton: https://msdn.microsoft.com/en-us/library/ff802693.aspx